wejs/we-plugin-google-api/README.md

 ## Testing

-- Configure one youtube key in config/local.js file
+- Configure google api keys in config/local.js file OR in systemSettings configs
 - run npm test

 ## Copyright and license